 - Next Level Cotton Blend T-shirt (N6210) – This CVC gets regularly cited as people’s favorite soft T-shirt, and the price point can’t be beaten.
 If you’re looking for an affordable alternative to tri-blend, this one should be your go-to.

-- Threadfast Apparel Unisex Ultimate T-shirt (100A) – This up-and-coming company has made a splash in the blank apparel world with their innovative, fashion-forward products, and yes– super soft T-shirt material.
-Check out their “Blizzard” CVC which features a unique sideways speckled heather pattern.
+- Threadfast Apparel Unisex Ultimate T-shirt (100A) – This up-and-coming company has made a splash in the blank apparel world with their innovative, fashion-forward products and super soft T-shirt material.
+Check out their “Blizzard” CVC, which features a unique sideways speckled heather pattern.

 3. Cotton: The original softest T-shirt material

-This list would not be complete without the T-shirt fabric that started it all, and one that many people still consider being the softest material for tees.
+This list would not be complete without the T-shirt fabric that started it all and one that many people still consider to be the softest material for tees.
 Fresh cotton has a certain feeling when you put it on.
-When you need to make everyone happy, you can’t go wrong with the classic 100% cotton T-shirt.
+You can’t go wrong with the classic 100% cotton T-shirt when you need to make everyone happy.

 Characteristics of cotton T-shirts